DaniKDS/Weather-aplication/README.md

 - The application is responsive for both desktop and mobile.
 - Semantic use of Web elements.
 - The forecast appears in the graphic interface.
+- Open http://localhost:5500 to view it in your browser.

 ### Images with the application